OneCricketeer/apache-kafka-connect-docker/README.md

 ### Extending with new Connectors

+> ***Disclaimer***  It is best to think of this image as a base upon which you can add your own Connectors.
+Below is the output of the default connector plugins, as provided by Apache Kafka project.

 Connector plugins should preferably be placed into `/app/libs`, thus requiring an environment variable of `CONNECT_PLUGIN_PATH="/app/libs"`.

 When using the `confluent-hub` versions, you can extend those images like so